medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

   - Keyboard layout: Portuguese Brazilian (ABNT-2)
   - Time Zone: America/Sao Paulo (UTC-3)

+### Requirements

-My approach for this setup considers the following:
+The requirements for this setup are the following:

 - **Security at boot**: Dell Security Password applied at BIOS, in order to password validation to be prompted at every boot.
 It is an additional layer